-Stockholder transaction expenses (as a percentage of offering price):
+Stockholder transaction expenses (as a percentage of offe ering price):

-Sales load paid by us 3.00%(1)

-Offering expenses borne by us 0.72%(2)

-Dividend reinvestment plan expenses None (3)

-Total stockholder transaction expenses paid by us 3.72%

-Sales load paid by our investment adviser on our behalf 1.50%(4)

-Total stockholder transaction expenses 5.22%

-Management fees 1.50%(5)

-Estimated annual expenses (as a percentage of net assets attributable to common stock): 1.500/(5)

-Incentive fees payable under investment advisory and management agreement (20% of realized

-capital gains and 20% of pre-incentive fee net investment income, subject to certain limitations) 0.00%(6)

-Interest payments on borrowed funds 0.00%(7)

-Organizational expenses 0.16%(8)

-Other expenses 1.20%(9)

-%(5)

-Total annual expenses (estimated) 2.86(9)
+Sales load paid by us Offering expenses borne by us Dividend reinvestment plan expenses 4.50%(1) 0.30%(2) None (3) Total stockholder transaction expenses paid by us 4.80% Estimated annual expenses (as a percentage of consolidated net assets attributable to common stock)(4): Management fees 1.80%(5) Incentive fees payable under investment advisory and management agreement (20% of realized capital · / gains and 20% of pre-incentive fee net investment income, subject to certain limitations) 0.00%(6) Interest payments on borrowed funds 0.74%(7) Other expenses 0.68%(8) %(5)(8) Total annual expenses (estimated) 3.22(9)

-- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering.
-See note 4.
-The underwriters have agreed to reimburse us approximately \$405,000 for offering expenses.
-See note 2. - (2) Amount reflects estimated unreimbursed offering expenses of approximately \$1,195,000 (our offering expenses are estimated to be \$1,600,000 and the underwriters have agreed to reimburse us for approximately \$405,000 of such expenses). - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - Our investment adviser will pay to the underwriters, on our behalf, an additional 1.5% sales load (\$2,475,000; \$2,846,250 if the underwriters elect to exercise the overallotment option in full).
-We will be obligated to repay this amount, together with accrued interest (a) if during any four calendar quarter period ending on or after the one year anniversary of the date of the closing of the offering, the sum of (i) our aggregate distributions to our stockholders and (ii) our change in net assets (defined as total assets less indebtedness) equals or exceeds 7.0% of our net assets at the beginning of such period (as adjusted for any share issuances or repurchases) or (b) upon our liquidation. - Our management fee is 1.5% of our total assets other than cash and cash equivalents (which includes assets purchased with borrowed amounts).
-For the purposes of this table, we have assumed that we have not incurred any indebtedness to acquire assets and that we maintain no cash or cash equivalents.
-See "Management-Investment Advisory and Management Agreement." - (6) We expect to fully invest the net proceeds from this offering within 90 days and may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
+- (1) The underwriting discounts and commissions with respect to shares sold in this offering, which is a one-time fee, is the only sales load paid in connection with this offering. - Amount reflects estimated offering expenses of approximately \$450,000 and based on the 9,000,000 shares offered in this offering.
+(2) - (3) The expenses of the dividend reinvestment plan are included in "other expenses." - (4) "Consolidated net assets attributable to common stock" equals net asset value at December 31, 2004 plus the anticipated net proceeds from this offering. - Our management fee is 1.5% of our total assets other than cash and cash equivalents (which includes assets purchased with borrowed (5) amounts).
+For the purposes of this table, we have assumed that we maintain no cash or cash equivalents.
+See "Management- Investment Advisory and Management Agreement."
+This calculation includes our actual borrowings of \$55.5 million at December 31, 2004. - We expect to use a portion of the net proceeds of this offering to repay outstanding indebtedness under the Facility, (\$55.5 million (6) outstanding as of December 31, 2004).
+We expect to invest the remainder of the net proceeds from this offering within 90 days.
+However, it could take a longer time to invest substantially all of the net proceeds, depending on the availability of appropriate investment opportunities and market conditions.
+We will not pay a base management fee on cash or cash equivalents.
+We may have capital gains and interest income that could result in the payment of an incentive fee to our investment adviser in the first year after completion of this offering.
 However, the incentive fee payable to our investment adviser is based on our performance and will not be paid unless we achieve certain goals.
 As we cannot predict whether we will meet the necessary performance targets, we have assumed a base incentive fee of 0% in this chart.